liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The `${theme}` variable is no longer injected in the Freemarker context
+### Taglibs are no longer accessible via the `${theme}` variable in Freemarker
 - **Date:** 2016-Jan-06
 - **JIRA Ticket:** LPS-61683

 #### What changed?

-The `${theme}` variable that was injected in the freemarker context providing access to some taglibs or utils is no longer being injected.
+The `${theme}` variable that was injected in the freemarker context providing access to some taglibs or utils does no longer provide them.
+Only the `${theme.include}` method is preserved for performance reasons.

 #### Who is affected?

-Freemarker templates that are using the `${theme}` variable to access any of its provided methods.
+Freemarker templates that are using the `${theme}` variable to access any of its provided taglibs.

 #### How should I update my code?

-All the provided functionality available in the `${theme}` variable can be replaced by the direct usage of a taglib.
+All the provided taglibs available in the `${theme}` variable can be replaced by the direct usage of a taglib.
 For example:

 `${theme.runtime("com.liferay.portal.kernel.servlet.taglib.ui.BreadcrumbEntry", portletProviderAction.VIEW, "", default_preferences)}` can be replaced by:

 ```
 <@liferay_portlet["runtime"]
     defaultPreferences=default_preferences